cs210/Pivot/README.md

 ## Features Overview
 ### 3D Reconstruction
 * This is a "Priority 3" feature.
-* It will add value to users who want to be able to experience what it feels like to walk through the space but don't need the highest-possible level of detail.
+* It will add value to users who want to experience what it feels like to walk through the space but don't need the highest-possible level of detail.
 These users could include recovery/response teams preparing to enter dangerous zones.
 * Creating these reconstructions and viewing them in a VR headset has posed significant technical challenges, including just to run existing models.